-Biomethane, a natural gas, is a clean source of energy produced through anaerobic respiration or by gasification of organic matter such as plant and animal waste, sewage, manure, industrial waste, and green waste, among others.
-High-calorific methane is extracted from biogas to obtain biomethane.
-Biomethane helps reduce greenhouse gases from the atmosphere and has application potential in power generation in the automotive sector.
-Importantly, bio-methane is obtained from the same infrastructure setup as natural gas, which eliminates additional setup cost for production.
+Biomethane is a natural gas produced through anaerobic respiration or gasification of organic matter such as plant and animal waste, sewage, manure, industrial waste, and green waste, among others.
+Methane with a high calorific value is extracted from biogas to produce biomethane.
+Biomethane reduces greenhouse gas emissions and has application potential in the automotive sector's power generation.
+Significantly, biomethane is produced using the same infrastructure as natural gas, eliminating additional production costs.

-Extensive application potential across automotive and power generation sectors drives the demand for biomethane, globally.
-Biomethane is a green gas and its purified variant has potential as vehicle fuel and can be injected into core gas networks for green energy generation.
-The growing concerns regarding global warming have been driving the need to curb greenhouse emissions and adopt clean energy.
-In 2017, U.S.-based VIA Metropolitan Transit announced the sale of bonds valued at USD 82 million for the purchase of 270 buses driven by natural gas.
-Global energy security concerns, stemming from the ever-increasing demand for electricity and heat generation are slated to drive market demand during the forecast period.
+Global demand for biomethane is driven by its vast application potential in the automotive and energy generation industries.
+Biomethane is a green gas, and its purified derivative has the potential to be used as a vehicle fuel.
+It can be injected into core gas networks to generate green energy.
+Growing concerns about global warming have increased the need to reduce greenhouse gas emissions and embrace clean energy.
+In 2017, VIA Metropolitan Transit of the United States announced the sale of USD 82 million in bonds to purchase 270 natural gas-powered buses.
+Concerns about global energy security, stemming from the ever-increasing demand for electricity and heat generation, are anticipated to drive market demand over the forecast period.

-The global biomethane market has been segmented on the basis of feedstock, application and production method.
+The global biomethane market share is segmented by feedstock, application, and production techniques.3.76

-By feedstock, the biomethane market has been segmented into animal manure, organic household waste, energy crops, agricultural waste, industrial food processing waste, sewage sludge, and others.
-Among these, the agricultural waste segment holds a prominent market share.
-Agricultural economies, mainly India and Indonesia, are pegged to present substantial opportunities for market growth as bio-methane production, and biofuel application are expected to offer an additional source of income to farmers.
-The Department of Energy (DOE) and the U.S. Department of Agriculture (USDA), have precise guidelines to develop the use of biogas, complimentary to U.S. renewable energy goals.
-Regional governments manage programs and provide financial incentives to support the biomethane market.
+Animal manure, organic household waste, energy crops, agricultural waste, industrial food processing waste, sewage sludge, and other feedstocks have been used to segment the market for biomethane.
+Among these, agricultural waste represents a substantial market share.
+As biomethane production and biofuel application are anticipated to provide farmers with an additional source of income, agricultural economies, primarily India and Indonesia, are anticipated to present substantial opportunities for market expansion.
+The Department of Energy (DOE) and the U.S. Department of Agriculture (USDA) have detailed guidelines for advancing the use of biogas in conjunction with U.S. renewable energy objectives.
+Regional governments administer programmes and offer monetary incentives to support the biomethane market.

-On the basis of production method, the biomethane market has been segmented into fermentation and gasification.
-The gasification process, the more extensively used production process, emits combustible gases such as carbon monoxide, carbon dioxide, methane, hydrogen and various hydrocarbons, which can be directly used in gas turbines, and boilers.
+The biomethane market has been segmented based on production methods into fermentation and gasification.
+The most prevalent production method gasification process emits combustible gases such as carbon monoxide, carbon dioxide, methane, hydrogen, and various hydrocarbons that can be utilized directly in gas turbines and boilers.

-Europe dominates the global biomethane market, owing to the increasing production and consumption of bio-methane in countries across the region.
-The automotive sector is presently spearheading growth of the global biomethane market with biomethane being used as a vehicle fuel to replace fossil fuels such as petrol and evade the ever-increasing cost associated with them as well as reduce the emission of harmful gases.
+Europe dominates the global biomethane market as a result of the region's increasing biomethane production and consumption.
+The automotive industry is currently driving the expansion of the global biomethane market, as biomethane is used as a vehicle fuel to replace fossil fuels such as gasoline, avoid the rising costs associated with them, and reduce the emission of harmful greenhouse gases.

-Asia Pacific is a developing market with various governments introducing an array of biogas support programs.
-In China, several modern biogas plants have been set up, with the installed electricity capacity of the country’s biogas plants reaching 330 MW in 2015 and 350 MW in 2016.
-Emerging countries such as India and China are observing rapid industrial evolution and are blessed with an agriculture-friendly climate; the countries, thus, possess a massive reserve of agricultural waste.
+The Asia-Pacific region is a developing market where governments have implemented various biogas support programmes.
+Several modern biogas plants have been constructed in China, with their installed electricity capacity reaching 330 MW in 2015 and 350 MW in 2016.
+Emerging nations such as India and China are experiencing rapid industrial development and a climate conducive to agriculture; as a result, these nations have a vast supply of agricultural waste.

-Latin America and the Middle East & Africa account for the least market share, owing to lack of awareness and low availability of biogas plants.
-The Latin America biomethane market is expected to witness significant growth with the increasing use of renewable energy in the energy mix.
-Moreover, numerous agricultural and domestic biogas plants have been set up for rural households and biogas is also being extracted from several landfills.
-In 2017, the United Nations Industrial Development Organization (UNIDO), in partnership with the Global Environment Facility, launched an industrial waste generated biogas project in the South African region.
+Due to a lack of awareness and limited availability of biogas plants, Latin America and, the Middle East & Africa have the smallest market share.
+With the increasing use of renewable energy in the energy mix, the biomethane market in Latin America is anticipated to experience substantial growth.
+In addition, numerous agricultural and domestic biogas plants have been established for rural households, and biogas is also extracted from several landfills.
+In partnership with the Global Environment Facility, the United Nations Industrial Development Organization (UNIDO) launched an industrial waste-generated biogas project in the South African region in 2017.